After graduating from uni with a Bachelors degree I soon became jaded with corporate culture, banked some dollars and hit the road to write.

-- Angus Young: riff master extraordinaire duck-walking across the stage in his school boy outfit while extracting other worldly sounds from his SG is a sight and sound to behold.
+- Angus Young: The riff master extraordinaire duck-walking across the stage in his schoolboy outfit while extracting otherworldly sounds from his SG is a sight and sound to behold.

 - Tony Iommi: Black Sabbath’s bone-crunching riff maker used his SG to create dark, unhurried leads in songs like Children of the Grave and War Pigs.

-- Jerry Garcia: many of his finest moments of psychedelic improvisation were on an SG and the Grateful Dead’s masterful Live/Dead features Jerry on a SG in much of the album
+- Jerry Garcia: Many of his finest moments of psychedelic improvisation were on an SG, and the Grateful Dead’s masterful Live/Dead features Jerry on an SG in much of the album

-- Frank Zappa: Frank Zappa’s music defied convention and with a kaleidoscope of influences he produced over 60 albums.
-He was most often seen with a SG draped around his neck.
+- Frank Zappa: Frank Zappa’s music defied convention, and with a kaleidoscope of influences, he produced over 60 albums.
+He was most often seen with an SG draped around his neck.

-- Eric Clapton: known more now for picking up one of his vintage Strats, it was back in the early days that Eric used a SG in Cream, famously on songs like White Room and Sunshine of Your Love, achieving sweet overdriven tones with plenty of note definition.
+- Eric Clapton: Known more now for picking up one of his vintage Strats, it was back in the early days that Eric used an SG in Cream, famously on songs like White Room and Sunshine of Your Love, achieving sweet overdriven tones with plenty of note definition.

-- Pete Townshend: of the Who, reported to be the loudest band in the world, ripped sonically like no other with his SG Special Plus and a Hiwatt amp stack
+- Pete Townshend: From the Who, Townshend was reported to be the loudest band in the world, ripped sonically like no other with his SG Special Plus and a Hiwatt amp stack

 SG Models Currently in Production

-Gibson SG '61 Reissue Electric Guitar (Heritage Cherry) - 60s slim taper neck profile, ’57 classic humbuckers made to capture the tone of the original PAFs.
+- Gibson SG '61 Reissue Electric Guitar (Heritage Cherry): The '60s slim-taper neck profile, ’57 classic humbuckers made to capture the tone of the original PAFs.
 MSRP: $3,299.00

-Gibson Custom Angus Young SG VOS Electric Guitar (Angus Cherry)- limited edition of 200 Vintage Original-Spec (VOS)and equipped with pearl lightning frets inlays, Duncan Pearly Gates humbuckers, bone nut, Schaller tuners and aged chrome harware.
+- Gibson Custom Angus Young SG VOS Electric Guitar (Angus Cherry): Limited edition of 200 Vintage Original-Spec (VOS)and equipped with pearl lightning frets inlays, Duncan Pearly Gates humbuckers, bone nut, Schaller tuners, and aged chrome hardware.
 MSRP: $6,115.00

-Gibson Custom SG Custom Stopbar Les Paul – from the Gibson Custom Shop it’s equipped with gold hardware, mother of pearl inlays, 3 humbuckers, and bound ebony fingerboard.
+- Gibson Custom SG Custom Stopbar Les Paul: From the Gibson Custom Shop, it’s equipped with gold hardware, mother of pearl inlays, three humbuckers, and a bound ebony fingerboard.
 MSRP: $5,880.00 - $6,116.00

-Gibson Custom Custom Robby Krieger 1967 SG VOS – from the custom shop this guitar combines the features of Krieger’s favorite SG models into the one guitar.
-The vintage treatment is modeled on his beloved 1967 SG Standard right down to the most subtle scratches, belt rash and dings.
+- Gibson Custom Custom Robby Krieger 1967 SG VOS: From the custom shop, this guitar combines the features of Krieger’s favorite SG models into one guitar.
+His beloved 1967 SG Standard modeled the vintage treatment, right down to the most subtle scratches, belt rash, and dings.
 MSRP: $4,774.00

 Roberta on December 06, 2019: